techgeek68/AWS-Command-Line-Interface-CLI-Complete-Guide/aws_cli_guide.md

    - MFA enforcement (if the trust policy requires MFA).

-Parameters:
+**Parameters:**

-   - RoleArn → The ARN of the IAM role you want to assume. (required)
+   - RoleArn: The ARN of the IAM role you want to assume. (required)

-   - RoleSessionName → A unique name for your session (shows up in CloudTrail). (required)
+   - RoleSessionName: A unique name for your session (shows up in CloudTrail). (required)

-   - DurationSeconds → How long the session lasts (default 1h, max up to 12h depending on role config).
+   - DurationSeconds: How long the session lasts (default 1h, max up to 12h depending on role config).

-   - SerialNumber + TokenCode → Provide these if the role’s trust policy enforces MFA.
+   - SerialNumber + TokenCode: Provide these if the role’s trust policy enforces MFA.

-   - Policy / PolicyArns → You can further restrict the session’s permissions (session policies).
+   - Policy / PolicyArns: You can further restrict the session’s permissions (session policies).

-   - Tags / TransitiveTagKeys → Pass tags to the session (can be used for ABAC — attribute-based access control).
+   - Tags / TransitiveTagKeys: Pass tags to the session (can be used for ABAC — attribute-based access control).

-   - ExternalId → Extra security for cross-account trust (often used when granting access to third parties).
+   - ExternalId: Extra security for cross-account trust (often used when granting access to third parties).

-Permissions Needed:
+**Permissions Needed:**

    - The role’s trust policy must allow you (or your account) to assume it.

    - Your IAM user or group policy must grant sts: AssumeRole on that role ARN.

 Example:

 ```bash
 aws sts assume-role \
   --role-arn arn:aws:iam::123456789012:role/YourRole \